 This is all well and good as far as theory goes, but what does that mean in practical terms?
 Actually, you see some of this information in Elements' tools and dialog boxes.
-As an experiment, open a file in Elements and choose Enhance rachtarrow Adjust Lighting rachtarrow Levels; the Levels dialog box shown in Figure 2-12 opens.
+As an experiment, open a file in Elements and choose Enhance ♣ Adjust Lighting ♣ Levels; the Levels dialog box shown in Figure 2-12 opens.